Joist Alternatives for Contractors Who Want More

 Some gaps cannot be solved by upgrading to a higher Joist tier.
 These features simply are not part of the product.

 AI estimate organization.
-Describe a job in plain language, upload photos, or forward a client email, and Hank AI organizes everything into structured sections and line items.
+Describe a job in plain language, upload photos of handwritten notes or spec sheets, or dictate a voice memo on the walkthrough, and Hank AI™ organizes everything into structured sections and line items.
 You still set the prices.
 Hank just eliminates the tedious part of building out the estimate structure.
 Joist has no AI features on any plan.

 Field notes capture.
 Record voice notes on the job site or jot down observations between tasks.
 Those notes feed directly into estimates, invoices, or change orders later.
 No re-typing what you already said out loud.